SnehaSinghwe/crewai-insider-trading/Readme.md

 This project is developed for CrowdWisdomTrading internship assessment.

-## Support

-For issues and questions, please contact: gilad@crowdwisdomtrading.com

 ---

 **Note**: This system is designed for educational and analysis purposes.
 Always consult with financial professionals before making investment decisions based on insider trading data.